sighmon/homekit-daikin-infrared/README.md

 * Build the HomeKit executable: `go build homekit-daikin-infrared.go`
 * Run the executable: `./homekit-daikin-infrared` or run the go file directly `go run homekit-daikin-infrared.go`
 * In the Home app on your iOS device, add a new accessory with the code: `00102003`
+* To control a Dyson Hot + Cool AM09 fan heater, run with the `-dyson` flag: `go run homekit-daikin-infrared.go -dyson`

 ### LIRC